Scrut1ny/Windows-Debloating-Script/README.md

 > [!CAUTION]
-> For your system safety, please inspect the source code before running the file.
+> For your system safety, please inspect the source code before executing.

 ## How to run:
 1. Download `debloat.ps1` to your Downloads directory